 Economic factors with the largest potential impact to the District remain the uncertainty of power acquisition costs.
 One of the largest determinants affecting power costs continues to be tied to the amount of rainfall, and could routinely swing between \$1 and \$3 million per year.
 Western Area Power Administration (Western) power charges are based on two components: 1) Power Revenue Requirements (PRR), or basically Western's net expenses, and 2) the District's First Preference Percentage (FPP), which is based on forecasts of the District's load as a percentage of forecasted Western generation.
 The District pays the result of multiplying these two components.
 During a dry year, the District's load is not affected, but Western's generation is greatly reduced.
 Thus, during a dry year the PRR does not change, but the FPP increases dramatically.
-Consecutive dry years compound the problem, but this is mostly ameliorated by the District's Drought Relief Surcharge.
+Consecutive dry years compound the problem.

-The Five Year Financial Plan reflects the drought ended in 2010 and assumes that there will not be back-to-back dry years over the next five years.
-This implies that the Drought Relief Surcharge that ended in the spring of 2011 will not return during the projected time frame.
+The Five Year Financial Plan reflects the drought ended in 2014 and assumes that there will not be back-to-back dry years over the next five years.
+This implies that the Drought Relief Surcharge that was reinstated in the spring of 2013 will be removed in May 2014 and not return during the projected time frame.